Witchfinder General (film): Home video versions

 The "Export Version", which contained both the previously cut violence and alternative shots of topless nudity filmed for overseas release, was passed uncut by the BBFC in 1995, and released on VHS by Redemption.
 In 2001, a DVD was released in the UK by Metrodome consisting of two versions, the complete "Director's Cut" containing the two minutes of previously censored violence, and the aforementioned "Export Version", with the violence intact and shots of nudity added to certain sequences.
 In both versions, the two minutes of violence have been taken from what has been described as "a grainy VHS source".
 Some critics complained that watching the film in this manner was "jarring" or "distracting".
 The soundtrack of the newly inserted nude shots had "brief snippets of audio repeating itself because of the timing involved in inserting the previously cut footage".

 In the US, while censorship of the film has never been a factor, the film experienced numerous delays in appearing on home video in its originally intended form.
 When Orion Pictures acquired the rights to many of AIP's titles in the 1980s, they were unwilling to also purchase rights to the musical soundtracks of some of the films, including Witchfinder General, and replaced the original music with synthesizer scores by composer Kendall Schmidt.
 Tim Lucas described Schmidt's rescoring as a "betrayal to every effort the original film made to remain true to its time frame".
 For years, Ferris's original score was not available in the US on home video releases, although it was included on theatrical and syndicated television prints.
 The HBO videotape release from the late 1980s used the Orion version, which also included the nude inserts.
 Lucas says that the spoken soundtrack is not correctly matched to these newly added shots.

-After Sony purchased the rights to the MGM film library, a restored version was released on DVD under the Midnite Movies banner on 11 September 2007 by 20th Century Fox Home Entertainment.
+A restored version was released on DVD under the Midnite Movies banner on 11 September 2007 by 20th Century Fox Home Entertainment.
 The release includes the complete, uncut version of the film with the Ferris score intact.
 Price's opening and closing narration tacked on to the AIP Conqueror Worm version, as well as the alternate nude sequences, were not available on this release, but were included in the UK Blu-ray release from Odeon Entertainment issued in June 2011.
 The Blu-ray utilised the same high-definition transfer as the 2007 MGM DVD and was completely uncut.
-In 2013, Scream Factory included the film as part of the company's multi-title Vincent Price Blu-ray box set released in fall of 2013.
+Scream Factory included the film as part of the company's multi-title Vincent Price Blu-ray box set released in fall of 2013.